 If a student needs extended time to complete tests and exams:

 The student and faculty should discuss the logistics of where, when and how exams should take place.
 The student may require the use of the test center, a proctored setting located in the Student Alumni Union, room 1150, or the faculty may have another suitable arrangement.
 Please note that some students may require the use of the testing center if they need the services of a reader, scribe or use of a word processor.
 Some students may require the "distraction reduced" environment and will indicate this.

 If a student needs the use of a word processor for tests and exams:

-The student will most likely need to take a test in the test center in order to use MS Word or notepad on our computers.
+In most cases, the student will need to take a test in the test center in order to use MS Word or notepad on our computers.

 If a student needs the use of reading software or scribe for tests and exams:

 In most cases, the student will need to take a test in the test center in order to access these services.
 We have computers with a “text to speech” software program that students use with headphones.
 If a scribe is required, a trained student proctor will write or type exactly what the test taker indicates as their answer.
 Our supervised, trained student employees will act as a scribe to record verbatim student responses to test questions.